leynos/concordat-vale/docs/stilyagi-design.md

   added later.
 When omitted, discovery keeps the tool zero-config for the single `concordat` style that exists today.
 - `--output-dir` defaults to `dist` so artefacts do not clutter the repo root.
+- `--ini-styles-path` defaults to `styles` and sets both the `StylesPath` entry inside `.vale.ini` and the directory name used for archived files.
+This keeps the exported structure aligned with consumer expectations while still permitting alternative layouts.
 - `--archive-version` overrides the archive suffix.
 When omitted the tool reads the `project.version` from `pyproject.toml`, then falls back to the installed distribution metadata, and finally to `0.0.0+unknown`.
 This keeps ad-hoc runs